 R v JF and Another: Henry acted for the alleged ringleader of a criminal gang conspiring to defraud online retailers through the extensive use of fraudulent credit card details obtained from Canada, following an international Police investigation.

 R v AT: Henry defended at trial a taxi driver charged with dangerous driving in an alleged road rage attack.
 The client was unanimously acquitted by the jury at the Old Bailey.
-Henry was described as “fantastic” in an article in ‘Taxi’ magazine.
+Henry was described as “fantastic” in an article in the trade publication ‘Taxi’ magazine.

 LBL v AO: Henry represented a defendant charged with selling toxic peanut butter imported from Uganda.